+Welcome to our new blog from the Institute for Molecular Science and Engineering!
 Although our Institute’s name might seem quite niche and specific at first, the relevance of our work on society is anything but.
-Through this blog, we hope to bring you some of the stories of how our approach can revolutionise the 21st century, and has done so already in previous ones.
+Through this blog, we’ll bring you some of the stories of how our approach can revolutionise the 21st century.
+It has done so already in previous ones.

 By Professor Nic Harrison, Co-Director of the Institute for Molecular Science and Engineering

 In his wonderful biography of Thomas Young, The Last Man Who Knew Everything, Andrew Robinson points out that Young was a polymath who Proved Newton Wrong, Explained How We See, Cured the Sick, and Deciphered the Rosetta Stone.
-In my own work his contributions to understanding light, colour, the strength of materials and fluid flow are of everyday importance.
+In my own work, his contributions to understanding light, colour, the strength of materials and fluid flow are of everyday importance.
 It seems that two hundred years ago it was truly possible to know everything.